epsxy/sc2-units-graphql-server/README.md

 StarCraft® II: Heart of the Swarm®
 ©2013 Blizzard Entertainment, Inc. All rights reserved.
 Heart of the Swarm and StarCraft are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

+### Liquipedia

+Some ressources of this application (images, descriptions, informations, ...) came from [Liquipedia Starcraft Encyclopedia](http://wiki.teamliquid.net/starcraft2/).